hsabiu/client-server-sockets/README.md

       java -cp bin/ Server (You may have to run this commad with admin privileges)

-After the server successfully started, create multiple clients using the ChatClientGUI executable file.
+After the server started successfully, create multiple clients using the ChatClientGUI executable file.

 Before a client can connect to the web server, the client has to provide a user name to the server.
 The server then checks to make sure no any other connected client is using the  same user name.
 If the user name exist on the server, an error message  is displayed asking the user to choose a different user name.
 Otherwise, the server register the user to the default 'general' room and inform all the users of this room that a new client is connected.